 The world is currently witnessing the highest levels of human displacement on record.
 According to the latest figures of UNHCR, an estimated 70.8 million people worldwide have been forced to leave their homes.
 Among them are nearly 25.9 million refugees.

-EATAN was founded in 2012 with the aim to empower migrant communities in Europe to advocate for access to quality HIV prevention and inclusive care services in fulfilment with their health and treatment rights.
+EATAN was founded in 2012 with the aim to empower migrant communities in Europe to advocate for access to quality HIV,HEP,TB, prevention and inclusive care services in fulfilment with their health and treatment rights.
 Secondary, EATAN, sought to develop a network of advocates to provide peer support and advocacy services.

-EATAN is planning to provide training and capacity building for migrant communities in Europe and Sub -Saharan Africa.
+EATAN is planning to provide training and capacity building for migrant communities in UK, Europe and Sub -Saharan Africa.
 The training and capacity building will empower refugees and migrants including people living and affected by HIV / Hepatitis with sustainable skills, resources and organisational structures that will help them make informed choices and decisions about their lifestyles.
 It will also increase knowledge and create infrastructure to implement culturally services and intervention strategies.

 EATAN will work in collaboration with various partners among whom include the following;